News Items

 March 24, 2025

-Three religious sisters have made history by becoming the first laywomen to graduate with an Advanced Diploma in Theology and Pastoral Ministry, from Divine Word University (DWU), a course traditionally taken by priests, brothers and laymen.
-Sister Cathy Jambet and Sister Janet Andrew, who are Mercy Sisters, along with Sister Marie-Therese Jorumbu, a Rosary Sister,
+Three religious sisters have made history by becoming the first three religious women to graduate with an Advanced Diploma in Theology and Pastoral Ministry, from Divine Word University (DWU), a course traditionally taken by priests, brothers and laymen.
+Sister Cathy Jambet and Sister Janet Andrew, who are Mercy Sisters, along with Sister Marie-Therese Jorumbu, a

 Read More